 are invited to attend Convocations, and receive regular communications from the Community.

 Postulants are people who have expressed their intention to become members of the

 Community and have officially begun the process by contacting the Guardian.
 The period

-of time a person remains a Postulant is up to the Guardian, but is not less than 3 months.
+of time a person remains a Postulant is up to the Guardian, but is usually about 3 months.

 Postulants may be asked to do the following:

 - Become familiar with all the contents of this website;

 - Speak with a current member, if possible, about what it's like to be a member;

 - Read the Constitution and Customary of the Community;

 - Discuss the idea of membership with one's spiritual director and pastor;